Biden authorizes airstrike in Syria after suspected Iranian-affiliated drone kills US contractor and wounds 5 US troops | KRDO

 Biden authorizes airstrike in Syria after suspected Iranian-affiliated drone kills US contractor and wounds 5 US troops

-(CNN) -- A US contractor was killed Thursday after a suspected Iranian-affiliated drone struck a facility housing US personnel in northeast Syria, the Pentagon said, and the US responded by striking what it said were Iran-affiliated facilities in the country.
+The US conducted an airstrike in Syria against what it said were Iranian-affiliated facilities after a suspected Iranian drone on Thursday struck a facility housing US personnel in the country, killing an American contractor and wounding five US service members.

-The contractor was an American citizen, a spokesman for US Central Command confirmed.
-Five US service members and an additional US contractor were also wounded in the strike.
+The contractor was an American citizen, a spokesman for US Central Command confirmed, and an additional US contractor was also wounded in the strike.
+An official familiar with the matter told CNN that the injured service members are all in stable condition.

 “The intelligence community assess the UAV (unmanned aerial vehicle) to be of Iranian origin,” the Pentagon said.